Frequently Asked Questions

 Emotional or behavioral challenges

-Concussions, brain injuries, or other medical conditions that affect cognitive function
+Medical, genetic, or neurological conditions (such as concussions, brain injuries, epilepsy, or other disorders) that affect cognitive function

 Parents often seek an evaluation to understand why their child is struggling in school, having difficulty focusing, or experiencing academic or emotional challenges.
 Some common questions include: